AriFordsham/GHCWiki/improved-llvm-backend.md

 1. We need to **fix compatibility with recent LLVM versions**.
 This really sucks for users. **Ben Gamari** is working on this, see [\#9142](https://gitlab.haskell.org//ghc/ghc/issues/9142) and [ Phab:D155](https://phabricator.haskell.org/D155)
 1. We need to fix up the LLVM IR generation in GHC, and fix the compiler driver to invoke the tools with a better set of optimizations. **Nathan Howell** has been wrangled into looking into this.
-1. We need to ship a pre-built version of LLVM for developers and users, and put them in binary distributions for major platforms. **Austin Seipp** could handle this.
+1. We need to ship a pre-built version of LLVM for developers and users, and put them in binary distributions for major platforms.
+Source code will also be available for less commonly used architectures and can be built using a special configure option. **Austin Seipp** could handle this.
 1. We can fix other bugs, like LLVM `-split-obj` support, which opens the way to shipping GHC with LLVM-optimized base libraries. **Reid Barton** expressed some interest in this.